List of Star Wars species (A–E): Cerean

-Cereans are a species with long cone-like heads (because they have an extra heart on top of their brain) that hail from the planet Cerea.
+Cereans are a species with long cone-like heads (because they have an extra heart on top of their dual brains) that hail from the planet Cerea.
 One example is Jedi Master Ki-Adi-Mundi.
 They have a very low number of males compared to females, therefore Master Mundi was allowed to have one bond wife (Shea) and several honor wives even though he was a Jedi.
 Cereans sport binary brains within their large heads, and although their coordination is generally somewhat impaired relative to humans or other species, they make up for it with incredible mind control and thought processes.

 Chadra-Fan

 The Chadra-Fan are short, furry mammalianoids with bat-like faces and flap-like ears.
-They live in the swamps and marshes of their native planet Chad.
-They are renowned for their weak strength, emphasized by the saying 'You punch like a Chadra-Fan.'

 A famous Chadra-Fan was Tekli of the New Jedi Order, who later became a healer for the Jedi.
 Her race was often received well because they had what many Star Wars authors referred to as adorable features.